tmastersmart/hubitat-code/README.md

 * SAGE Doorbell Sensor
 * SAGE Light Switch

+# Pools & Spas
+Pump manager to control the low cost amazon pumps.
+And others For swiming pool pumps that dont have a timer,Check your pools specs On how long it should run per day and its max run time.

+ For drainage pumps.
+If the area cant be drained in several hrs the pump will over heat and trip the reset so a cool down time is needed.
+ Set max run time and max time per day.

+ Air pumps for septic systems.
+Once that expensive controler fails you can just add a relay and use your hub to control it.
+ Check max air time per day and max ontime and max off time.

 Expermental todki td-ZW101  driver for hubitat http presence sensor for hubitat.
 Ads adjustable chron and login detection